awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-### IAM roles for Quip data sources<a name="iam-roles-ds-quip"></a>
+### IAM roles for Confluence data sources<a name="iam-roles-ds-cnf"></a>

+#### IAM roles for Confluence Connector v1\.0<a name="iam-roles-confluence-v1"></a>

-When you use Quip, you provide a role with the following policies\.
+When you use a Confluence server as a data source, you provide a role with the following policies:
-+ Permission to access your AWS Secrets Manager secret to authenticate your Quip\.
++ Permission to access the AWS Secrets Manager secret that contains the credentials necessary to connect to Confluence\.
+For more information about the contents of the secret, see [Confluence](data-source-confluence.md)\.
-+ Permission to call the required public APIs for the Quip connector\.
++ Permission to use the AWS KMS customer master key \(CMK\) to decrypt the user name and password secret stored by Secrets Manager\.
-+ Permission to call the `BatchPutDocument`, `BatchDeleteDocument`, `PutPrincipalMapping`, `DeletePrincipalMapping`, `DescribePrincipalMapping`, and `ListGroupsOlderThanOrderingId` APIs\.
++ Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.

 ```
 {